juicefelipe/Ralphs-Transmission/README.md

 # Ralphs-Transmission

 Ralph's Transmission dataset donated to PIC Math.
-The purpose of the project is to use historical transactions to predict the likelihood of someone new purchasing services
+The purpose of the project is to use historical transactions to predict the likelihood
-given their car/truck information.
+that potential clients or walk-ins purchase services given their car/truck information.